How Chinese investments are capturing Pakistan's economy | DW | 02.08.2021

 The strategically located Gwadar port, which is run by a Chinese company, is in insurgency-hit Baluchistan province

 Pakistan's Khyber Pakhtunkhwa province was badly hit by Islamist terrorism between 2004 and 2015.
-Tribal areas in the region were considered a hub for Islamists, including those affiliated to terror outfits like al Qaida and the Haqqani network.
+Tribal areas in the region were considered a hub for Islamists, including those affiliated with terror outfits like al-Qaida and the Haqqani network.

 Given this terrible law and order situation, many Western countries and businesses were not willing to invest in the province.